UnlockNYC/unlock-nyc-web/src/rights-recorder.md

       anonymously to our Discrimination Mapping Tool so researchers and policymakers can better understand the issue and create positive change.
     image: 'https://public-unlock.nyc3.digitaloceanspaces.com/Image 4.png'
+    alt: 'yellow illustration, one hand passing the baton to another hand'
+yellowBannerTitle: Join a virtual workshop
+yellowBannerText: >-
+  SOI Discrimination is Illegal in NY State – join the workshop to [value prop.]
+  Most of our partners start out in the community via our welcoming, informative workshops.
 _template: rightsrecorder
 ---